-1. Contracts.
+1. Contracts:

 In addition to requirements specified in SECTION II item 1, contracts must specifically state the initial number of bait stations that are to be installed and the frequency upon which an inspection of the bait placements or monitoring stations are to be performed.
-The diagram must show the location
+The diagram must show the location of each bait station.

-2. Treatment.
+2. Treatment: